 With the close of winter upon us and as we head into spring, March in Colorado can be an unpredictable month with extreme weather patterns.
-Spring snowstorms are met with warm summer-like days, leaving most activities in March up in the air.
+Spring snowstorms are met with warm, summer-like days, leaving most things to do in March up in the air.

-Ski resorts start to anticipate either a shorter season or longer season, spring events get everyone excited for warmer weather on the horizon, and the days start to get longer as we say good-bye to winter in the Rockies.
-To help celebrate the start of spring in Colorado, discover below these fun activities this March in Colorado.
+Ski resorts anticipate their potential closing dates, spring events get everyone excited for warmer weather on the horizon, and the days start to get longer as we say goodbye to winter in the Rockies.
+To help celebrate the coming of spring in Colorado, discover these fun mile-high activities this March, listed below.

 Celebrate Saint Patrick’s Day in Colorado

 While most of Colorado will host their versions of Saint Patrick’s Day celebrations, two big events are well-known throughout the state.
 Centered are elaborate parades in downtown Colorado Springs and Denver, these are exciting events to attend.
 This year they’re on the same Saturday so pick your location and get there early.